Chart Color Schemes

 Health performance in Marks Point is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Marks Point faces significant health challenges, as indicated by AreaSearch's assessment.
-Notably, both younger and older age groups have high prevalence rates for common health conditions.
+Marks Point faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Notably, both younger and older age cohorts exhibit high prevalence of common health conditions.

 Frequently Asked Questions - Health